SammoMichael/CodeChallenge/README.md

 # CodeChallenge

- ##A fullstack app in Django and React with a view for the admin to load CSV files directly into the SQLite3 database.
+ ##  A fullstack app in Django and React with view for loading CSV files directly into the SQLite3 database.

 ### Technologies
  * Django backend